-- 1. For rooms requiring year round 24/7 cooling such as Data Rooms, Server Room and Electrical rooms, provide packaged terminal air conditioning systems if building ventilation system is not otherwise required to operate 24/7. - 2.
+- 1. For rooms requiring year-round 24/7 cooling such as Data Rooms and Server Rooms, provide packaged terminal air conditioning systems if the building ventilation system is not otherwise required to operate 24/7. - 2.
 Packaged terminal air conditioning units to be complete with remote air-cooled glycol dry cooler unit and to have no CFC's.